wojciechmarek/my-computer/README.md

 ### Light Server

-Light Server is a simple, zero-configuration command-line http server.
+Light Server is a simple, zero-configuration command-line HTTP server.
 By default, it serves the current directory on port 8080.

 ```bash
 npx http-server